 - Hair Protection: It protects the hair by sealing the cuticle.
 Research shows that applying a conditioner after shampooing your hair can prevent any damage and dryness caused by the shampoo (2).
 It also protects the hair fiber surface (1).
 It can also be used to prevent any friction caused by anti-dandruff shampoos.

-- Protein: Some conditioners also contain protein-derived compounds that may treat split ends (3).
+- Protein: Some conditioners also contain protein-derived compounds that may treat hair split ends (3).

 - Repairs Hair Damage: Chemically-treated and/or bleached hair is more porous (1).
 This means that hair cuticles are left more open to damage.
-Hair conditioners can penetrate the cuticle and seal it from within to protect damaged hair.
-Conditioners also help moisturize your hair after any chemical or styling treatments (3).
+Hair conditioners can penetrate the cuticle and seal it from within to protect damaged hair and help in hair repair.
+Conditioners also help moisturize your hair after any chemical or hair styling treatments (3).

-Now that you know why hair conditioner is such a wonderful product, let’s check out how to use it!
+Now that you know why hair conditioner is such a wonderful product for hair beauty, let’s check out how to use it!

 How To Use A Conditioner